January 4, 2010

 “I thoroughly enjoyed this opportunity to talk with middle school students and their families.
 It reminded me of my days in the classroom,” said President Keen, who serves on the board of Project Grad Long Island.

 To qualify for scholarships, students must have an 81 point cumulative average by the time they graduate, complete required courses, attend two Project GRAD Summer Institutes on local campuses, and take the SAT College Entrance Exam by the conclusion of their junior year.
-To recieve the scholarship each year, they must enroll in an accredited university or college within 12 months of graduating high school and maintain an annual 2.5 grade point average.
+To receive the scholarship each year, they must enroll in an accredited university or college within 12 months of graduating high school and maintain an annual 2.5 grade point average.

 GRAD Long Island is the local, independent 501(c)3 organization that has forged a long-term partnership with the Westbury Union Free School District, representing more than 4,000 students – 70% of whom qualify for free and reduced price lunch.
 GRAD Long Island provides academic and college-readiness support for students, and professional development of teachers.